Las Vegas Car Accident Attorneys

 - Las Vegas Drive and Nellis Boulevard

 If you have been injured in a car accident, it is critical that you collect as much information as possible from the scene.
-First and foremost, the law requires all motorists to stop and remain at the scene of a car accident.
+First and foremost, the law requires all motorists to stop and remain at the scene of a car accident (to prevent hit and run accidents).
 If you have been injured, make sure you are safe first.
 If you are unable to move remain where you are until emergency personnel arrive.
 If you can move, call 911.
 When police arrive make sure that your account of the incident gets into their report.
 Obtain a copy of the report.
 Take as many photographs as possible at the scene including the position of the vehicles, the roadway and injuries.
 It is also important that you seek and obtain prompt medical attention to maximize your chances for a speedy and complete recovery.

 Injured victims of auto accidents can seek compensation for damages including medical expenses, lost wages, hospitalization, rehabilitation, pain and suffering and emotional distress.
-A family that has lost a loved one in a car accident caused by someone else's negligence or wrongdoing will be able to file a wrongful death claim seeking compensation for damages including medical and funeral costs, lost future income and pain and suffering.
+A family that has lost a loved one in a car accident caused by someone else's negligence or wrongdoing will be able to file a wrongful death claim seeking compensation for damages, including medical and funeral costs, lost future income and pain and suffering.

 Should I Speak With Another Individual’s Insurance Company?

 Absolutely not.
-Following a car crash, we recommend that you avoid communication with anyone representing the at-fault party.
+Following a car or truck crash, we recommend that you avoid communication with anyone representing the at-fault party.
 This is especially true for insurance companies.
 Remember – anything you say, or do, in front of an insurance adjuster may be held against you at a later time.
 They are well trained at gathering information and spinning it in such a way to discredit your claim.
 Even the most innocent act, or statement, can potentially damage your chances at securing the appropriate compensation.
 So try to avoid speaking to them and let us provide the proper representation!